gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Connect_to_CIC.md

 ### Creating CIC connection {#CreateConnection}
-To connect with CIC using the HTTP/2 protocol, use the following base URL.

-<pre><code>{{ book.CICBaseURL }}
-</code></pre>

-To establish an initial connection between your client and CIC, the first thing to do is creating a "downchannel."
+To establish an initial connection between your client and CIC, the first thing to do is [creating a downchannel](/CIC/References/CIC_API.md#EstablishDownchannel).
 A downchannel is used when you receive directive messages from CIC.
-These directive messages are not response messages prompted by event messages.
+These directive messages are not responses prompted by event messages.
 They are messages initiated exclusively by CIC (cloud-initiated) when certain conditions are met or when any needs arise.
 For example, when a new alarm (push) arrives, a directive message will be sent through a downchannel.

 To create a downchannel, send a `GET` request to `/v1/directives`.
-Once a downchannel is established, CIC maintains the connection.
+Once a downchannel is established, CIC keeps the connection open.

 {% raw %}
 ```